yvanzhu/e2e-metrics/README.md

 ### Microsoft COCO Caption Evaluation ###

 These provide a different variant of BLEU (which is not used for evaluation in the E2E challenge), METEOR, ROUGE-L, CIDER.
-We used the [Github code for this script](https://github.com/tylin/coco-caption).
+We used the [Github code for these metrics](https://github.com/tylin/coco-caption).
-The scripts are unchanged, apart from removing support for images and some of the dependencies.
+The metrics are unchanged, apart from removing support for images and some of the dependencies.

 References